Patrix2001/Nodejs-KeyCloak/README.md

 npm run db:migrate
 ```

+5. Edit the file `keycloak.json` or you can download your adapter config on KeyCloak Server

-5. Now, you run the project
+6. Now, you run the project
 ```sh
 npm run start
 ```